SiddharthShyniben/community-health/templates/issues-templates/bug-report.md

 - [ ] This issue has not been reported before
 - [ ] I am on a version of {display-name} which is currently supported
       <!-- Maybe link to supported versions? -->
-- [ ] I have checked the documentation and I found no answer -
+- [ ] I have checked the documentation, and I found no answer -
 <!--
 Extras:

 - [ ] I have read the debugging guide
-If your program creates file, etc:
+If your program needs any special permissions (eg: for writing files):
-- [ ] I have the required permissions
-For multi repo projects:
+- [ ] I have the required permissions to run the program For multi repo projects:
 - [ ] I'm reporting the issue to the correct repository -->